FriendsOfCake/search/README.md

 query params.

 #### Adding a reset button dynamically
-Since the Prg component can pass down the information on whether the query was modified by your search query strings, you can also include a reset button only if necessary:
+Since the Prg component will pass down the information on whether the query was modified by your search query string, you can also include a reset button only if necessary:
 ```php
 // in your form
 if (!empty($_isSearch)) {